objektwerks/house/README.md

 >Consequently, Endpoint handles in/out text/plain values via just-in-time json conversions.
 Old school.

 >The [Sttp-Tapir]( https://github.com/objektwerks/sttp.tapir ) project successfully implements a Json endpoint.
 >It's very simple, though.
 The house model is more complex.
 The Tapir schema feature trips up on Type enums.
+I
+>suspect if I derive all enum types, it might work.

 >Finally, the Tapir recommended approach to derive schemas is too invasive.